 Sometimes blepharoplasty isn't the best approach for patients who are concerned about the appearance of their eyelids.
 In some cases, it's not excess skin in the eyelids so much as the eyebrows that have lowered over time, causing the droopy look.
-Dr. Romanelli or Dr. Pincus can guide you on which procedure will be best for you.
+Dr. Romanelli, Dr. Pincus, or Dr. Layliev can guide you on which procedure will be best for you.

 Does eyelid surgery improve the appearance of crow's feet?